noellepunk/Neuro-Vegas/README.md

 - Saving the game (these are treated as autosaves)
 - Checking her current health (includes what limbs are broken, if any)
 - Checking whats currently in her inventory
-- Change combat mode (combat mode can either be offensive or defensive. if set to offensive she will attack all enemies on sight, if set to defensive she will only attack in self-defense, useful for stealth)
+- Switch from aggressive mode to passive mode and vice versa, affects whether neuro will attack enemies on sight or wait until the player attacks first
 - Equipping/unequipping weapons from her inventory (if a weapon in her inventory uses ammo but she does not have any, she will not be able to equip it)
 - Swap ammo types (if she has any)
 - Use consumable items and benefit from their effects (if she has any)